Where should you live in Ireland?

 Compare areas by county

-Every county has a detailed data profile — population trends, education levels, housing tenure, and economic indicators broken down to electoral division level.
+Every county has a detailed data profile — population trends, education, housing tenure, and economic indicators, all broken down to electoral division level.

 Explore on the live map

-IrelandInsights lets you hover any electoral division in Ireland and see its exact Census 2022 figures — employment, education, housing tenure, demographics, and more.
-Ask the AI analyst to explain what the data means for any area.
+Hover any electoral division and see its Census 2022 figures — employment, education, housing tenure, demographics, and more.
+Ask the AI analyst what the data means for any area.

-Kildare, Meath, and Wicklow lead the commuter belt on the combination of employment, education, and affordability — three metrics that Census 2027 will update.
-The interactive map lets you compare any two EDs side by side today.
+Kildare, Meath, and Wicklow lead the commuter belt on employment, education, and affordability.
+Census 2027 will update those figures.
+The map lets you compare any two EDs side by side today.

 More IrelandInsights reports